The Galaxy S9 could arrive in late February this time

-Samsung could unveil the Galaxy S9 phone in a little more than two months.
+Samsung could unveil the Galaxy S9 in a little over two months.

 The report posits two possible Galaxy S9 launch dates: Feb.
 25, the day before the show officially kicks off (MWC runs from Feb.
-26 to March 1), or Feb.
+26 to March 1 next year), or Feb.
 27. Based on past patterns, the 25th makes the most sense.
-Referred to by insiders as Press Day, the Sunday before the show opens is a common time for phonemakers to announce new devices.
+The Sunday before the show opens is press day, a common time for phonemakers to announce new devices.
+But Samsung has had its own big event on the Tuesday of shows past -- the 27th next year.

-Earlier rumors pinned the Galaxy S9 introduction to CES in early January, which is highly unlikely -- Samsung rarely strays from its patterns of an MWC/March launch for the year's Galaxy S phone and an August unveiling for the next Note phone.
+Earlier rumors pinned the Galaxy S9 introduction to CES in early January, which is highly unlikely -- Samsung rarely strays from its patterns of an MWC/March launch for the year's Galaxy S phone and an August or September unveiling for the year's Note phone.
 It's more plausible that Samsung would tease the Galaxy S9 to whip up hype against Apple's buzzy iPhone X.

 Other rumors about the phone include that it may get a new iris scanner, but no drastically redesigned fingerprint scanner.
 It's expected to get Qualcomm's new Snapdragon 845 chip, but rumors say it could look pretty similar to the Galaxy S8.